joelvaneenwyk/huginn-wiki/Getting-a-twitter-oauth-token.md

+**Warning** if you are using a recent huginn version (2014-08-27 or newer) this information is outdated and you should look at [Configuring OAuth applications](https://github.com/cantino/huginn/wiki/Configuring-OAuth-applications)

 In order to use the Twitter Agent, you'll need some special Twitter credentials for OAuth.

 If you don't have a Twitter Application yet, please visit the following URL: